 The interdependence of transportation systems in metropolitan areas, particularly in the context of population growth and its demands on resources, necessitates a regional approach to transportation problem solving.
-As the metropolitan planning organization (MPO) for the Denver metro area, DRCOG is responsible for planning and programming funds for a multimodal transportation system.
+As the MPO for the Denver metro area, DRCOG is responsible for planning and programming funds for a regional multimodal transportation system.
 The role of the MPO and the importance of cooperation among transportation agencies are recognized in federal law and regulation.
-The MPO serves as the forum for collaborative decision-making on regional transportation issues.
-The MPO brings together decision-makers from local governments, other regional agencies and state transportation agencies to consider strategic and innovative solutions to regional transportation issues.
+The MPO serves as the forum for collaborative decision-making on regional transportation issues and brings together decision-makers from local governments, other regional agencies and state transportation agencies to consider strategic and innovative solutions.